mtyazici/hazelcast-platform-operator/README.md

 ```
 You can override the build tags in the `make` commands by setting `GO_BUILD_TAGS` env variable.

+> Note: Before running operator you need to run `make install` command to install the CRDs.

 ### Setting up build tags in GoLand